wkorando/developer/java-panama/upcall.md

 ## Introduction

 This lab introduces you to upcalls, i.e. a call from native code back to Java code.
 More specifically, it enables you to pass Java code as a function pointer to a foreign function.

+💡 The "upcall" name is used to denote a lower-level language (ex.
+C) invoking a higher-level language (ex.
+Java).

 Estimated Time: 15 minutes